Sunday, April 21, 2019

 And what results is a person

 named Meerkat.
-And this is
+And this is for

-for life (will it have the pizazz
+life (will it inevitably have the

-of a Cher or a Madonna, say?
+pizazz of Cher or Madonna, say?

-Likely not!)
-And, so, I wonder,
+Likely not!).
+And so I wonder,

 why this pyrotechnical eureka,